Brisbane - Event City for the Gold Coast 2018 Commonwealth Games

 The Queen's Baton Relay (QBR) is a Games tradition that celebrates the Commonwealth's diversity, inspires community pride and excites people about the world-class festival of sports and culture to come.

 The QBR will pass through Brisbane over the Easter long weekend, Friday 30 and Saturday 31 March 2018.
-Residents will have a chance to see the baton, engage with the bearers as they move through the city and stop in selected Brisbane streets, and celebrate together.
+Residents will have a chance to see the baton, engage with the baton-bearers as they move through the city and stop in selected Brisbane celebration zones and celebrate together.

-Queensland's successful baton bearers have been revealed.
-Visit the Gold Coast 2018 Commonwealth Games website for the full details.
+Queensland's successful baton-bearers and the local routes have been revealed.
+Visit the Gold Coast 2018 Commonwealth Games website for full details.

-Brisbane residents and visitors can join the celebration of GC2018 at Festival 2018, an arts and cultural festival to be held from 4 to 15 April 2018.
+Brisbane residents and visitors can join the celebration of GC2018 at Festival 2018, a free arts and cultural extravaganza to be held from 4 to 15 April 2018.

 Festival 2018 will feature world-class musicians, breathtaking theatre, awe-inspiring talks, striking visual arts and more than 12 days of free events under the April skies in Brisbane.